-The Program area for these activities includes Fulton Street bounded by Church Street to the west and Water Street to the east; streets intersecting Fulton up to a three block area north and south, including John Street from William Street to South Street and Burling Slip, located one block south of Fulton Street on John Street east of Water Street.
+The Program area for these activities includes Fulton Street bounded by Church Street to the west and Water Street to the east: streets intersecting Fulton up to a three block area north and south, including John Street from William Street to South Street and Burling Slip, located one block south of Fulton Street on John Street east of Water Street.

 Some funds from this program continue to be used for environmental review and monitoring for the Fulton Corridor Revitalization projects.
-In the fourth guarter of 2010, environmental consultant services were used to provide consultation with SHPO regarding the addition of three trees at Burling Slip, and field work for monitoring requirements during construction was completed at Burling Slip, DeLury Square, and Titanic Park.
+In the first quarter of 2011, environmental consultant services were used to begin preparing content and design for the interpretive signage at Burling Slip and educational brochures in order to fulfill mitigation requirements related to finding a historic wood bulkhead at Burling Slip.